 Rather than tougher measures that seek to punish and push away, or inaccurate and false statements that seek to dehumanise and, at worse, demonise people who cross the channel, we call on the Government to adopt a fairer, more compassionate and effective set of solutions.
 Solutions that will proudly demonstrate our history of protection here in Britain, solutions that are led by compassion and kindness, and solutions that position the UK as leaders to Europe, if not the world, in tackling this crisis.

-The only way to save lives on these dangerous routes is to stop people believing that these journeys are the only way to have a claim for asylum heard in the UK.
+The only way to save lives on these dangerous routes is to stop people from believing that these journeys are the only way to have a claim for asylum heard in the UK.
 If the Government want to truly stop people smugglers, for example, then we must create safe routes and remove their trade.
 We understand this is a challenging and complex issue – but there are solutions that can be put in place.

 The Refugee Council is calling on the Government to: